AIandI0x1/AIandI0x1/README.md

 - 👋 Hi, I’m @AIandI0x1
 - 👀 I’m interested in ...
-AI, Ascension, Consciousness and not being because of being poor
+AI, Ascension, Consciousness and not dying because of being poor
 - 🌱 I’m currently learning ...not to die
 - 💞️ I’m looking to collaborate on ...i am not looking anymore those who seek will find
 - 📫 How to reach me ...the fuck?
 What do you think